Doremonjh/Astro-Tip/README.md

 # AstroTip 🚀

-A Level 2 Stellar & Soroban dApp built on the Stellar Testnet using React, Vite, Tailwind CSS, and Soroban Smart Contracts.
+Stellar & Soroban dApp built on the Stellar Testnet using React, Vite, Tailwind CSS, and Soroban Smart Contracts.

 AstroTip allows users to connect Stellar wallets, view balances, send XLM payments, interact with a deployed Soroban smart contract, and track contract activity in real time through a modern, responsive interface.